 Consider the automobile hydraulic system shown in Figure 11.13.

-A force of 100 N is applied to the brake pedal, which acts on the cylinder—called the master—through a lever.
-A force of 500 N is exerted on the master cylinder.
+A force of 100 N is applied to the brake pedal, which acts on the pedal cylinder—called the master—through a lever.
+A force of 500 N is exerted on the pedal cylinder.
 (The reader can verify that the force is 500 N using techniques of statics from Applications of Statics, Including Problem-Solving Strategies.)
-Pressure created in the master cylinder is transmitted to four so-called slave cylinders.
-The master cylinder has a diameter of 0.500 cm, and each slave cylinder has a diameter of 2.50 cm.
-Calculate the force created at each of the slave cylinders.
+Pressure created in the pedal cylinder is transmitted to four wheel cylinders.
+The pedal cylinder has a diameter of 0.500 cm, and each wheel cylinder has a diameter of 2.50 cm.
+Calculate the force created at each of the wheel cylinders.

 Pascal’s principle applied to hydraulic systems is given by :

-This value is the force exerted by each of the four slave cylinders.
-Note that we can add as many slave cylinders as we wish.
+This value is the force exerted by each of the four wheel cylinders.
+Note that we can add as many wheel cylinders as we wish.
 If each has a 2.50-cm diameter, each will exert

 Conservation of energy applied to a hydraulic system tells us that the system cannot do more work than is done on it.
 Work transfers energy, and so the work output cannot exceed the work input.
 Power brakes and other similar hydraulic systems use pumps to supply extra energy when needed.